galetaire/spahousing/pages/posts/six.md

 # Interpretation and observations

 The model groups together seven essential variables: price (real and nominal), volume, inflation, credit, demographics and employment.
 All the variables are represented in percentages.
-A couple of interpretations from the chart:
+A couple of observations from the chart:

 - **Observation A**: Inflation followed a decreasing trend from 1986 to 2020.
 - **Observation B**: Between 2001 and 2008, the population increased due to an immigration wave.